Walid Jumblatt: Career

 Jumblatt believes that the order to kill his father came from Hafez al-Assad.
 He said he would rather "commit a political suicide" than reconcile with his son Bashar al-Assad.

 In 2014, Jumblatt declared himself in favor of the legalisation of cannabis in Lebanon.
 In 2015, he admitted hiding the Swedish spy Stig Bergling during the early 1990s in a remote place in Lebanon upon the request of Russian authorities.
 On 4–7 May 2015, Jumblatt testified at the Special Tribunal for Lebanon related to the investigations of the assassination of Rafic Hariri.

 In May 2017, the trial of four men accused of conspiring to assassinate Walid Jumblatt began.

+In late May 2023, Walid Jumblatt declared his resignation as leader of the Progressive Socialist Party after a 46-year tenure.
+Around 2,000 supporters gathered in Ain Zhalta, a Druze town in the Chouf mountains, where members of the Progressive Socialist Party named political heir, Taymour Jumblatt, as their new leader.
+Taymour was the sole contender.

+On 22 December 2024, Jumblatt and his delegation met with Ahmed al-Sharaa, leader of the Hay'at Tahrir al-Sham, in Damascus following the fall of the Assad regime.

 Personal life

 At the age of 20, Jumblatt married an Iranian actress, ten years his senior.
 His father did not endorse the marriage and the two became estranged.
 In 1981, after a divorce and his father's death, Jumblatt married Gervette, a Jordanian of Circassian descent.
-Together they had three children: Taymour, Aslan, and Dalia.
-Later he married Nora al-Sharabati, daughter of Ahmad al-Sharabati.
+Together they had three children.
+Later he married Nora al-Sharabati, daughter of the former Syrian defence minister Ahmad al-Sharabati.
 In 2018, his son Taymur Jumblatt replaced him as a candidate for parliamentary elections.

-Arts

-Like many political leaders, Jumblatt has been the subject of photography since the late 1970s.
-The photographer Ziad Antar made a portrait of him using an old expired film, which produced a ghostly effect.
-The image is said to evoke the danger the Lebanese Druze leader faces after he had criticized Hezbollah and the Syrian government.